mdn/content/files/en-us/web/api/websocketstream/closed/index.md

 {{APIRef("WebSockets API")}}{{non-standard_header}}

 The **`closed`** read-only property of the
 {{domxref("WebSocketStream")}} interface returns a {{jsxref("Promise")}} that fulfills with an object once the socket connection is closed.
-The object contains the closing code and reason, as sent by the server.
+The object contains the closing code and reason.

 ## Value

 A promise, which fulfills with an object containing the following properties:

 - `closeCode`
-  - : A number representing the closing code sent by the server (see the full list of [`CloseEvent` status codes](/en-US/docs/Web/API/CloseEvent/code#value)).
+  - : A number representing the closing code (see the full list of [`CloseEvent` status codes](/en-US/docs/Web/API/CloseEvent/code#value)).
 - `reason`
-  - : A string representing a human-readable description of the reason why the socket connection is closed.
+  - : A string representing a human-readable description of the reason why the socket connection was closed.

 The promise rejects if the WebSocket connection did not close cleanly (for a clean close, the associated TCP connection must be closed _after_ the WebSocket closing handshake is completed).